eliph/BASALT/README.md

 Runs PAM50 and SCMGENE subtype methods on log2 expression data.

-This for is to correct a few typographic errors.
+This fork is to correct a few typographic errors.

 ### Requirements